-The easiest way to create a preconfiguration file is to use the example file linked in Section B.4, “Contents of the preconfiguration file (for buster)” as basis and work from there.
+The easiest way to create a preconfiguration file is to use the example file linked in Section B.4, “Contents of the preconfiguration file (for bookworm)” as basis and work from there.

 An alternative method is to do a manual installation and then, after

 database and the installer's cdebconf database to a single file:

 However, a file generated in this manner will have some items that should not be preseeded, and the example file is a better starting place for most users.

 This method relies on the fact that, at the end of the installation, the

 installer's cdebconf database is saved to the installed system in

 To check possible values for questions, you can use nano

 /var/lib/cdebconf while an